Information for Outgoing Students

 - Advising Agreement (You will work on this after you have been placed at your school.
 Form not available online, obtain from Emily Mason)

-Applications for the 2020-2021 academic year are being accepted.
+Applications for the 2021-2022 academic year are being accepted.
 Please print out the documents (except the advising agreement- which will be done later) and turn them in with your $200 check made out to National Student Exchange to Emily Mason in Gaines Hall room 130.
-Applications are still being accepted!
+Deadline for applications is February 19th.

 Make sure you fit all the qualifications.